11 min read

 Battery Life

-Battery life is one of the Magic8 Pro’s clear strengths.
-The global variant ships with a 7100mAh cell - significantly larger than most mainstream flagships, and it shows.
 In my usage, which included doom scrolling, messaging, web browsing and tons of YouTube videos, the phone comfortably lasted two full days on a single charge, and still had around 15% left in the tank at the end of the second day.
+This endurance makes the Magic 8 Pro an ideal companion for travelers, power users, and anyone who values reliability.

-Charging is equally strong: 100W wired and 80W wireless.
-There’s also reverse wireless and 5W reverse wired charging.
+When it is finally time to recharge, the experience is just as impressive.
+The device supports 100W wired charging, which can replenish the battery in a remarkably short time, and 80W wireless charging for added convenience.
+It also features reverse wireless and 5W reverse wired charging, allowing it to power up other devices like earbuds.
 The only drawback is the lack of Qi2 support - no magnetic alignment for accessories, which is indeed a bummer.

 Should You Buy the Honor Magic8 Pro?